SergeDmi/CytosimPy-article/paper.md

 points = fiber.points() # points is a numpy array
 ```

 Here ```points``` is a numpy array that has been copied from the simulation.
-For the sake of performance and interoperability, it is also possible to directly access the points in memory in cytosim, by explicitely converting the data in memory to a numpy array :
+For the sake of performance and interoperability, it is also possible to directly access the points in memory in cytosim, by explicitely converting the data in memory to a numpy array [TODO : CHECK]:
 ```python
 import numpy as np
 fiber = fibers[0]